nbesli/pdf-merger-js/README.md

 # Description

 This node.js library can **merge multiple PDF documents**, or parts of them, to one new PDF document.
+You can do this by using the **command line interface** or from within your **node.js** or even directly in the **browser**.

-It's only dependency is [pdf-lib](https://pdf-lib.js.org/) so it can run in any javascript-only environment **without any non-javascript dependencies**.
+The only dependency is [pdf-lib](https://pdf-lib.js.org/) so it can run in any javascript-only environment **without any non-javascript dependencies**.

 ## Legacy notes

 * If you are searching for the legacy version based on [pdfjs](https://www.npmjs.com/package/pdfjs) please install a [v3 release](https://github.com/nbesli/pdf-merger-js/releases?q=v3&expanded=true).
 Since [v4](https://github.com/nbesli/pdf-merger-js/releases?q=v4&expanded=true) we use [pdf-lib](https://pdf-lib.js.org/) instead.
 * If you are searching for a legacy version using CommonJS modules please install a [v4 release](https://github.com/nbesli/pdf-merger-js/releases?q=v4&expanded=true).
 Since [v5](https://github.com/nbesli/pdf-merger-js/releases?q=v5&expanded=true) we use the modern ESM ("import") instead of the CommonJS ("require) module standard.

-This library is inspired by the [PHP library PDFMerger](https://github.com/myokyawhtun/PDFMerger) and has a very similar API.

 ## Installation

 `npm install --save pdf-merger-js`

-or global installation if you just want to use the cli tool:
+or simply do a global installation if you just want to use the cli tool:

 `npm install -g pdf-merger-js`